jaisingh051297/short_link_backend/README.md

 ### In the project directory, you can run using following command:
 ### `Node src/index`

 ### APIs run at  given endpoint.
-You can access it via forntend or Postman.
+You can access it via frontend or Postman.
  [http://localhost:3001](http://localhost:3001) .

 ### Deployment